-Intangible assets arose from the purchase of the Jiama Mine and relate primarily to the independent valuation of the fair value of the mining rights is based on the estimated recoverable amount from production of the Jiama Mine.
-The mining rights expire in 2013 and in the opinion of the directors of the Company, the Company will be able to renew the mining rights with the relevant government authority, on an ongoing basis.
+Intangible assets arose from the purchase of the Jiama Mine and relate primarily to the independent valuation of the fair value of the mining rights acquired.
+The fair value of the mining rights is based on the estimated recoverable amount from production of the Jiama Mine.
+The mining rights expire in 2013 and in the opinion of the directors of the Company; the Company will be able to renew the mining rights with the relevant government authority, on an ongoing basis.
 The mining rights are amortized on a unit of production basis using the actual production volume over the estimated total proven and probable reserves of the mines.